-35%The leading online ad platforms have a metric for measuring ad quality.
-The better your ad quality, the lower your costs and the more users see your ads.
+35% of the leading online ad platforms have a metric for measuring ad quality.
+The better your ad quality, the lower your costs, and the more users see your ads.
 For Google AdWords, that metric is Quality Score.
 For Facebook advertising, that metric has been called Relevance Score.

 The original Relevance Score attempted to aggregate various signals around ad quality and relevance to give a marketer an idea of how well their ad creative performed compared to other ads targeting the same audience.
 To get this score it used positive signals based on campaign objective (video view, click, conversion, engagement, etc.) and negative signals (hiding an ad) to come up with an overall singular score.
 This could then be used as part of understanding their ad performance in the auction and when it might be time for an ad or audience refresh.
 It gives an overall view of your performance while meant to work in concert with other performance metrics.